 At the restaurant, you will find Daniela and Salvatore welcoming you two young people with a passion for their land and culinary art.
 Here you can taste the yellow fin tuna, red shrimp, sea couscous, spaghetti with sea urchins and the legendary pasta with sardines.

-If you feel like eating a pizza sitting at a table, away from the chaos of the city centre, I recommend the pizzeria Pizza Pazza in Via Mazzini.
-The place is small and we say “alla buona”, they don’t do table service, when your order is ready they call you and go get it, but the pizza is really good!
+If you feel like eating a pizza sitting at a table, far from the hustle and bustle of the city centre, I recommend the Pizza Pazza pizzeria on Via Mazzini.
+The place is small and let’s say ‘good’, they don’t do table service, when your order is ready they call you and you go and get it, but the pizza is really good!

-If you are going to Favignana, have breakfast strictly at the Grand Caffè Florio, in the very central Piazza Madrice.
-It will be a good morning with fresh croissants stuffed with ricotta cheese and cannoli espresso, large or even small, if you prefer not to exaggerate.
-Your coffee will be accompanied by the smile of the young people who work here in the summer and the glass of water, preparatory to the tasting of the coffee, even if I confess, that I drink the glass of water afterwards.
+If you go to Favignana, have breakfast strictly at the Grand Caffè Florio, in the central Piazza Madrice.
+It will be a good morning of fresh croissants filled with ricotta and express cannoli, large or even small, if you prefer not to exaggerate.
+Your coffee will be accompanied by the smiles of the young people who work here in the summer and the glass of water, preparatory to tasting the coffee, although I confess, I drink the glass of water afterwards.

-Now we come to the aperitif, which my husband and I love to do.
-I suggest you to go to New Albatros, in Via Vittorio Emanuele, therefore, right in the centre of Favignana.
-For 8 euros per person you could drink the cocktail you prefer accompanied by a tray of hors d’oeuvres from land or sea, of your choice.
-If you leave the centre, you can reach by scooter Cala Sottile, where you will find Francesco with his Ape 50.
-Here every evening, just before sunset, you can sip the notorious “aperi-ciccio” of Favignana.
-The sunset is free and also the spectacular sea view.
-A glass of prosecco costs 3 euro.
-If you want the complete aperi-ciccio, with bruschetta and cunzato bread, the cost goes up to 7 euro per person and the sunset is always free. ?
-This is the best place to see the sunset in Favignana.
+Now we come to the aperitif, which my husband and I love to make.
+I recommend you go to New Albatros, on Via Vittorio Emanuele, right in the centre of Favignana.
+For 8 euros per person you could drink your favourite cocktail accompanied by a tray of land or seafood starters of your choice.
+If you leave the centre, you can reachby scooter, where you will find Francesco with his Ape 50.
+Here every evening, just before sunset, you can sip Favignana’s infamous ‘aperi-ciccio’.
+The sunset is free and so is the spectacular sea view.
+A glass of prosecco, on the other hand, costs 3 euro.
+If you want the full aperi-ciccio, with bruschetta and pane cunzato, the cost rises to 7 euro per person and the sunset is always free. ?
+This is the best place to watch the sunset in Favignana.